Quantitative Transversal Theorems in the Plane: Colorful generalization

-\begin{proof}[Proof of Theorem 1.2] Recall we have defined the sets $S_1$ and $S_2$, and shown already that if there is no monochromatic family which has an $(f,\alpha)$-transversal to all sets of that color, then $S_1$ and $S_2$ cover the whole circle, are disjoint, and that $S_1, S_2 \neq \emptyset$.
-To finish the proof, we will provide a contradiction by showing that if additionally the conditions of Theorem \ref{thm:colorfulquanthadwiger} are met, then the sets $S_1$ and $S_2$ are open.
+\begin{proof}[Proof of Theorem 1.2] Recall we have defined the sets $S_1$ and $S_{-1}$, and shown already that if there is no monochromatic subfamily which has an $(f,\alpha)$-transversal to all sets of that color, then $S_1$ and $S_{-1}$ cover the whole circle, are disjoint, and that $S_1, S_{-1} \neq \emptyset$.
+To finish the proof, we will provide a contradiction by showing that if additionally the conditions of \cref{thm:colorfulquanthadwiger} are met, then the sets $S_1$ and $S_{-1}$ are open.
 In this case, since the circle is connected, they cannot possibly cover the whole circle which gives us our contradiction.

-To prove $S_1$ is open, we need to show that for any direction $d$ in $S_1$, there exists some neighborhood $S$ of $d$ which is fully contained in $S_1$ (and likewise for $S_2$).
-In terms of middle $(f,\alpha)$-lines what this means is that we need some neighborhood $S$ of $d$ such that for all $d' \in S$, the middle $(f,\alpha)$-vector in the direction of $d'$ has first nonzero entry equal to one (or -1 in the case of $S_2$).
-We will use Lemma \ref{lem:hadwigerbalanced} to do this.
+To prove $S_1$ is open, we need to show that for any direction $v$ in $S_1$, there exists some neighborhood $U$ of $v$ which is fully contained in $S_1$ (and likewise for $S_{-1}$).
+In terms of middle $(f,\alpha)$-lines, this means that we need some neighborhood $U$ of $v$ such that for all $v' \in U$, the middle $(f,\alpha)$-vector in the direction of $v'$ has first nonzero entry equal to 1 (or $-1$ in the case of $S_{-1}$).

-First note that if the assumed conditions hold (namely any three differently colored sets have an $(f,\alpha)$-transversal that stabs them in order, but no monochromatic family has an $(f,\alpha)$-transversal to all sets of that color), then all middle $(f, \alpha)$-vectors are balanced by Lemma \ref{lem:balanced} and Hadwiger by Lemma \ref{lem:corlofuldisjoint}.
-Thus Lemma \ref{lem:hadwigerbalanced} holds for any middle $(f,\alpha)$-vectors $x,y$ satisfying $x \prec y$.
-Here let $x$ be the middle $(f,\alpha)$-vectors in the direction $d$ from above and $l_x$ be the corresponding line.
-To prove the set $S_1$ contains an open neighborhood $S$ around $d$, we need to have that for any $d' \in S$, the middle $(f,\alpha)$-vector $y$ in the direction $d'$ satisfies $x \prec y$.
+First, for every direction, the middle $(f, \alpha)$-vector is balanced by \cref{lem:balanced} and Hadwiger by \cref{lem:corlofuldisjoint}.
+Thus, \cref{lem:hadwigerbalanced} holds for any middle $(f,\alpha)$-vectors $x,y$ satisfying $x \preceq y$.
+Let $x$ be the middle $(f,\alpha)$-vector in the direction $v$ and $\ell_v$ be the corresponding middle $(f,\alpha)$-line.
+To prove the set $S_1$ contains an open neighborhood $U$ around $v$, we show that for sufficiently small $U$ and any $v' \in U$, the middle $(f,\alpha)$-vector $y$ in the direction $v'$ satisfies $x \preceq y$.